Is Egg Freezing Right for Me?

 Have you thought about freezing your eggs?
 Get in touch with us if you would like to start your fertility journey!

-Rachel Lehmann-Haupt is Head of Content for Future Family and the author of the book, In Her Own Sweet Time: Egg Freezing and the New Frontiers of Family.
+Rachel Lehmann-Haupt is the author of the book, In Her Own Sweet Time: Egg Freezing and the New Frontiers of Family.